Libertatea: Circulation and format

 The newspaper relaunched in April 2016, in general news format with a shift from tabloid journalism to more serious reporting, after a process which started in 2014.
 The decision was taken after a voting process in the directorial council of BRAT.

 Libertatea is distributed Monday to Saturday, with daily content on its website.
 The Sunday edition was canceled starting April 2020.
 On Fridays, a free TV Guide is distributed with the printed edition.
 Also, both in print and online, readers can find, on Fridays, the weekly horoscope written by Urania.

 Online media

-Libertatea publishes all news online, with free access both to current news and an archive of 670.000 stories.
-Libertatea.ro is ranked in top 5 Romanian websites, as monthly number of unique users, according to BRAT.
+Libertatea publishes all news online, with free access both to current news and an archive of 670,000 stories.
+Libertatea.ro is ranked in the top 5 Romanian websites, as monthly number of unique users, according to BRAT.